Pressure sewer: Advantages

-Pressure mains enable properties constructed below the nearest gravity main to connect to the local sewerage system avoiding the need for a septic tank or cesspit.
+Pressure sewers enable properties constructed below the nearest gravity main to connect to the local sewerage system avoiding the need for a septic tank or cesspit.

-In areas where washouts or earthquakes are common, conventional earthenware or cast iron sewerage system may be prone to breakage and leakage. the small diameter plastic discharge pipe of a pressure system is much more robust and can accommodate substantial movements in the ground without failing.
+In areas where washouts or earthquakes are common, conventional earthenware or cast iron sewerage system may be prone to breakage and leakage.
+The plastic discharge pipe of a pressure sewer is much more robust and can accommodate substantial movements in the ground without failing.